History of North Korea: International relations

-Like Mao in China, Kim Il-sung refused to accept Khrushchev's denunciation of Stalin and continued to model his regime on Stalinist norms.
+Like Mao in China, Kim Il Sung refused to accept Khrushchev's denunciation of Stalin and continued to model his regime on Stalinist norms.
 At the same time, he increasingly stressed Korean independence, as embodied in the concept of Juche.
 Kim told Alexei Kosygin in 1965 that he was not anyone's puppet and "We ... implement the purest Marxism and condemn as false both the Chinese admixtures and the errors of the CPSU".

 Relations with China had worsened during the war.
 Mao Zedong criticized Kim for having started the whole "idiotic war" and for being an incompetent military commander who should have been removed from power.
 PLA commander Peng Dehuai was equally contemptuous of Kim's skills at waging war.

-By some analysis, Kim Il-sung remained in power partially because the Soviets turned their attention to the Hungarian Revolution of 1956 that fall.
+By some analysis, Kim Il Sung remained in power partially because the Soviets turned their attention to the Hungarian Revolution of 1956 that fall.
 The Soviets and Chinese were unable to stop the inevitable purge of Kim's domestic opponents or his move towards a one-man Stalinist autocracy and relations with both countries deteriorated in the former's case because of the elimination of the pro-Soviet Koreans and the latter because of the regime's refusal to acknowledge Chinese assistance in either liberation from the Japanese or the war in 1950–1953.

+Beginning in the late 1950s, North Korea and China began renegotiating their border, culminating in the 1962 Sino–North Korean Border Treaty and a 1964 companion that established the modern border between the two countries.